THREE STUNNING COCKTAIL IDEAS FOR CHILLY DAYS AND FROSTY EVENINGS

 Distiller Pete’s Spiced Orange and Cranberry Winter Warmer

-50ml St Giles Spice Orange and Cranberry gin
+50ml St. Giles Spiced Orange and Cranberry gin

 15ml water (still or sparkling, alternatively use lemonade)

-Add a chunk of fresh orange and a few fresh cranberries if available.
-Gently warm before serving
+Add a wheel of fresh orange and a few fresh cranberries if available.
+Gently warm before serving.

 Cinnamon Syrup ( 4 servings):

 Mix approx 100g of sugar with 100ml of water and heat gently in a pan until all sugar dissolved.
 (Add more sugar for a sweeter syrup)